McOwska/Information-Retreival-Cooking-Agent/README.md

 # CookMate

 CookMate is a small cooking assistant agent with lightweight local memory (preferences + favorite recipes).
-It’s a Python re-implementation of the TypeScript agent template in [BirgerMoell/agents](https://github.com/BirgerMoell/agents), adapted to use Berget’s OpenAI-compatible Chat Completions API with tool calling.
+It’s a Python re-implementation of the TypeScript agent template in [BirgerMoell/agents](https://github.com/BirgerMoell/agents), with few additional features to help you with finding cooking inspirations.

 ## Setup